-However, there are two doctorates that are available for nurses looking to earn an advanced terminal degree.
+There are two doctorate pathways nurses can take to earn a terminal degree — a Ph.D. in Nursing or a Doctorate of Nursing Practice (DNP).
 A terminal degree refers to the highest academic credential for a given discipline.

 In comparison, the DNP, which stands for Doctor of Nursing Practice, is focused on clinical practice rather than research.
 DNP programs are typically modeled after and have a similar structure and style as other clinical practice doctorates like the medical doctorate (MD), occupational therapy doctorate (OTD), or pharmacy doctorate (Pharm.D.).